A parole proceeding is a hearing to determine whether an offender is suitable for release to parole supervision.

-In general, some of the factors considered by the panel and which are discussed in the hearing include:
+In general, some of the factors considered by the panel and which are discussed in the proceeding include:

 The California Supreme Court in January, 2005 ruled that in denying parole suitability that “the overriding statutory concern for public safety in the individual case trumps any expectancy the indeterminate life inmate may have in a term of comparative equality with those served by other similar offenders.
 Section 3041 does not require the Board to schedule such an inmate’s release when it reasonably believes that the gravity of the commitment offense indicates a continuing danger to the public, simply to ensure the length of the inmate’s confinement will not exceed that of others who committed similar crimes.
 The Dannenberg court also noted that when the Board of Prison Term bases a finding that an inmate, who is sentenced to an indeterminate life term, is unsuitable for parole on the circumstances of the commitment offense, it must cite some evidence of aggravating facts beyond the minimum elements of the crime.”

-Any person may submit information to the BPH concerning any inmate or parolee.
-When deciding whether to release an inmate on parole, the BPH considers all information received from the public.
-Written comments should be directed to the Classification and Parole Representative at the prison where the hearing will be conducted.
-Those comments will be included in the inmate's or parolee's Central File and will be considered by future hearing panels.
-Communications opposing an inmate's release on parole may be placed in the confidential section of the Central File.
+Any person may submit information to the BPH concerning any offender.
+When deciding whether to release an offender on parole, the BPH considers all information received from the public.
+Written comments should be directed to the Classification and Parole Representative at the prison where the proceeding will be conducted.
+Those comments will be included in the offender’s Central File and will be considered by future hearing panels.
+Communications opposing an offender’s release on parole may be placed in the confidential section of the Central File.
 The names and addresses of those writing are considered confidential.

-The decision is subject to review, part of a checks and balances system to ensure public safety is not compromised.
-They include:
+If parole is granted, the panel will explain the decision.
+All decisions to grant parole are subject to review, part of a check- and balance system to ensure public safety is not compromised.

 Impact statements and letters regarding a case the Governor’s office may be reviewing should be addressed to the Governor’s attention, State Capitol Building, Sacramento, CA 95814.